 To begin ch 37

-Row 1: In 2nd ch from hook, *sc, hdc in next ch*.
+Row 1: Starting in the 2nd ch from the hook, *sc in ch, hdc in next ch*.
 Repeat from * to * across the row.
 Ch 1 and turn.

-Row 2: Starting in the 1st st, *sc, hdc in next st*.
+Row 2: Starting in the 1st st, *sc in st, hdc in next st*.
 Repeat from * to * across the row.
 Ch 1 and turn.
 (Always sc into a hdc.
-Always hdc into a sc)
+Always hdc into a sc.)

 - The first st of each row will always be a sc st.